-Research works are continue under the strict COVID19 rules and regulations.
-The new normal is still affecting the research in many ways; everyone has to follow the COVID lab safety plan with a restricted time schedule, social distancing while performing the experiments, contact tracing, and many other regulations to prevent the spread of the virus.
+Research work continued once the labs were re-opened under the strict COVID19 rules and regulations.
+The new normal has affected the research in many ways; undergraduate students were not allowed to be in campus during summer (until end of August) and everyone has to follow the COVID lab safety plan with a restricted time schedule, social distancing while performing the experiments, contact tracing, and many other regulations to prevent the spread of the virus.

 Discuss any changes in approach and the reasons for the change...
 Research activities had been shifted towards addressing the consequences due to the COVID19 pandemic.